pbaille/crux-starter/doc/article.md

      :where [(parent a b)]
      })
 ```
-Rules are also a great way to express traversal relationships.
-Here we will define a `anccestor` rule
+Rules are also a great way to express traversal relationships.Here we will define a `anccestor` rule

 ``` clojure
 (q '{:find [x]